ThomasPr/ThomasPr.github.io/_posts/2023-06-14-javascript-generator-functions.md

 }
 ```

-By using a generator function, the code becomes readable and maintainable again.
-The `sendOfferToUsers()` function remains clean and focuses on the core logic, while the batch query details are encapsulated in the `findAllConfirmedUsers()` generator function.

-The generator function is a special type of function that can be paused and resumed during execution, allowing for the generation of a sequence of values. `findAllConfirmedUsers()` retrieves users from the database in batches and yields one user at a time.
+The signature of `findAllConfirmedUsers()` has changed from `function` to `function*` (a star at the end) and includes the `yield` keyword in the function body.
+Beside from these syntactical changes, the function itself works much different.
+It's a special type of function that can be paused and resumed during execution, allowing for the generation of a sequence of values. `findAllConfirmedUsers()` retrieves users from the database in batches and yields one user at a time.
 The `for await...of` loop in the `sendOfferToUsers()` function then iterates over the generated values, providing a clean and readable way to process each user without loading the entire dataset into memory.
 The code becomes more efficient and memory-friendly when dealing with large datasets.

+Using a generator function makes the code more readable and maintainable.
+The `sendOfferToUsers()` function remains focused on its main purpose, while the details of batch querying are handled by the `findAllConfirmedUsers()` generator function.

 ## 4. Clean Code: Extract the batch logic into its own function

-To further improve the code I want to extract the batch logic into its own method to make it reusable.
-It should be used to fetch arbritary entities in batches without the need to copy the batch logic.
+To enhance the code further, we can extract the batch logic into its own function to make it reusable.
+This function can be used to retrieve arbitrary entities in batches, eliminating the need to duplicate the batch logic when fetching different types of entities.

 ```typescript
 async function sendOfferToUsers() {